aeolus-incubator/dev-tools/README.md

     FACTER_CONDUCTOR_PORT=3000

-  Which ruby that is used to configure and start up conductor, via rbenv.
-It is undefined by default, meaning just use system ruby and not rbenv:
+  Which ruby to use to configure and start up conductor, via rbenv.
+  It is undefined by default, meaning just use system ruby and not
+  rbenv:

     RBENV_VERSION=